Hillel Kook: Activism in the United States

+Founding the Bergson Group

 While in America, Kook led a group of Irgun activists under the pseudonym "Peter Bergson".
 The name "Bergson Group" or "Bergsonites" eventually became used to refer to all the members of Kook's immediate circle.
 The Bergson Group was composed of a hard-core cadre of ten Irgun activists from Europe, America and Palestine, including Aryeh Ben-Eliezer, Yitzhak Ben-Ami, Alexander Rafaeli, Shmuel Merlin, and Eri Jabotinsky.
 The Bergson Group was closely involved with various Jewish and Zionist advocacy groups, such as the American Friends for a Jewish Palestine and the Organizing Committee of Illegal Immigration.
 The group also founded some separate initiatives of its own, specifically the Committee for a Jewish Army of Stateless and Palestinian Jews, whose goal was the formation of an Allied fighting force of stateless and Palestinian Jews.
 Some credit the later formation of the Jewish Brigade, a British unit of Palestinian Jews, with Kook's activism.
 Two American members of the Bergson Group were author and screenwriter Ben Hecht and cartoonist Arthur Szyk.

 Initially the Bergson Group largely limited its activities to Irgun fundraising and various propaganda campaigns.
 The outbreak of World War II saw a dramatic transformation in the group's focus.
 As information about the Holocaust began to reach the United States, Kook and his fellow activists became more involved in trying to raise awareness about the fate of the Jews in Europe.
 This included putting full-page advertisements in leading newspapers, such as "Jews Fight for the Right to Fight", published in The New York Times in 1942, and "For Sale to Humanity 70,000 Jews, Guaranteed Human Beings at $50 a Piece", in response to an offer by Romania to send their Jews to safety if the travel expenses would be provided.
 On March 9, 1943, the Group produced a huge pageant in Madison Square Garden written by Ben Hecht, titled "We Will Never Die", memorializing the 2,000,000 European Jews who had already been murdered.
 Forty thousand people saw the pageant that first night, and it went on to play in five other major cities including Washington, D.C., where First Lady Eleanor Roosevelt, six Supreme Court Justices, and some 300 senators and congressmen watched it.